 Those who meet the marriage green card requirements can begin the application process by filing form I-130; it can either be mailed to the USCIS location handling marriage green card applications for the state where the citizen spouse resides or filed online.

-Those who satisfy the marriage visa requirements can begin the green card through marriage process by filing form I-130 either in the US or at a consulate abroad (for certain US citizens who are not currently living in America).
-If filing in the United States, the form I-130 will be mailed to the USCIS location handling marriage green card applications for the state where the citizen spouse resides.
-After the I-130 petition is approved by USCIS, the National Visa Center (NVC) will complete the process by instructing the spouses to fill out the necessary forms and pay the required fees.
-If the immigrant husband or wife will apply for the green card abroad, the NVC will send the file to the appropriate US consulate or embassy.
-The foreign spouse will need to complete a medical exam, consular interview, and receive criminal record clearance prior to a marriage visa being issued.
-If the marriage is less than two years old, the spouse will be issued a two-year conditional green card (CR1) that will need to be converted to an IR-1 through the removal of conditions process.
+After the I-130 petition is approved by USCIS, if the immigrant husband or wife lives outside the US, the case will be sent to the State Department’s National Visa Center (NVC).
+The NVC will instruct the foreign national spouse to fill out the necessary forms and pay the required fees.
+Once complete, the NVC will send the file to the appropriate US consulate or embassy.
+The foreign spouse will need to complete a medical exam, consular interview, and receive criminal record clearance prior to receiving their immigrant visa.
+If the marriage is less than two years old when the foreign national enters the US, the spouse will be issued a two-year conditional green card (CR1 Visa) that will need to be converted to a permanent green card through the removal of conditions process two years later.

 Green Card for the Spouse of a Lawful Permanent Resident (LPR)

-While the husband or wife of a US Citizen can apply for a green card immediately, the husband or wife of a green card holder (LPR) must wait a period of time after filing form I-130 before a green card becomes available.
-As there is a annual limit to the number of marriage visas available to spouses of LPRs, the current wait time is approximately two years.
-If the green card holder becomes a US citizen before a marriage visa is available for the husband or wife, the spouse will be eligible to convert the case adjust as the immediate relative of a United States citizen.
+While the husband or wife of a US Citizen can apply for a green card immediately, the husband or wife of a green card holder (LPR) must wait a period of time after filing form I-130 before an immigrant visa becomes available.
+There is an annual limit to the number of marriage visas available to spouses of LPRs and the wait time can vary widely between a few months and several years.